Zoubir Bouadjadj: Personal life

 Zoubir Bouadjadj came from a very modest family in Algiers.
 His father died when he was three years old as a result of complications from his service during the First World War (having been exposed to Chemical weapons).

 Career

 Bouadjadj joined the Algerian People's Party (PPA) in 1942.
 He was also active within the AML (Friends of the Manifesto and Liberty) led by Ferhat Abbas and took part in the demonstrations of May 8, 1945.
 He later joined the Revolutionary Committee of Unity and Action (CRUA) and became a member of the Group of 22, who met in a modest villa in Clos-Salembier belonging to Lyès Deriche, where they decided to launch the Algerian War on November 1, 1954.
 At the beginning of the Algerian War, Bouadjadj took command of five groups as a sector leader in Algiers.
 He was arrested on November 6, 1954, and sentenced to hard labor; he was released after the Évian Accords.
+After Algeria gained independence in 1962, Bouadjadj served as a member of the National Assembly, a member of the FLN Central Committee, and head of the FLN Federation of Greater Algiers.